Prof. Dr. Ridwan Dewayanto RusliSM, MSCEP, Dipl.-Chem.

 Research fellow, Asia Competitiveness Institute; research in political economy of Indonesian natural resource and infrastructure industries.

-Credit Suisse Investment Banking
+GS, LB, UBS, Credit Suisse Investment Banking

 Lurgi AG and Lurgi Öl Gas Chemie